-Part of FortiOS models by default suffer from insufficient entropy ("seed") in CTR DRBG random data software generator.
+FortiGate models which do not contain and embedded TRNG may suffer from insufficient entropy ("seed") in the CTR DRBG random data software generator, in their default configuration.

 The impact tremendously differs between FortiOS running on FortiGate hardware and VM FortiOS.

-The attack is only feasible on VM FortiOS instances, if the attacker is successfully able to execute a flush-reload side channel attack on the VM's host system.
+The attack is only feasible within certain circumstances, on VM FortiOS instances, and only if the attacker is able to successfully execute a flush-reload side channel attack on the VM's host system.
 Furthermore, the attacker must be able to have FortiOS' TLS client connect to an attacker-controlled malicious TLS server repeatedly (which would require a previously successful different attack).

 * All FortiOS models support Araneus USB TRNG hardware tokens, starting from FortiOS 5.0.10.
 The tokens are used as a hardware entropy source to seed FortiOS' DRBG, effectively solving the issue.